phorward/phorward.github.io/content/about.md

 +++
-title = "About"
+title = "About me"
-description = "About"
+description = "About me"
 weight = 1
 +++

 <img src="/portrait.jpg" title="Picture of me in front of the Turbo Savage microlight towing aircraft">

-# Hello World!

-My name is **Jan Max Meyer**, I'm from near Dortmund, Germany.
+My name is **Jan Max Meyer**, I'm living near Dortmund, Germany.

 In 1998, with the age of 13, I've started to create my first little programs in QBASIC on DOS.
 Since then, programming and computing in general became my passion.

 In my professional life, I work as a senior full stack developer at a mid-sized software company in Dortmund, Germany, specialized on cloud software development for various customers in Europe.

 Personally, I'm heavily interested into language engineering, several parsing topics, compilers, virtual machines and software development tools in general.
 This is where **Phorward Software Technologies** starts.
-It is the name of some kind of freelancing activity and avocational business I'm doing on my own and mostly in my spare time.

 Beyond coding, I'm a passionate glider pilot and love to fly other aircraft for fun as well.

 # Skills

 - Fluent in **Python**, **Rust**, **C/C++** and further languages
-- Practical **compiler construction** and **language engineering** skills, including **lex**, **yacc**, **unicc** and similar tools, further backgrounds on LR/LALR/GLR/GLL/PEG & hand-crafted recursive descent parsing, implemented languages for different kind and purpose
+- Skills in practical **compiler construction** and **language engineering**, including **lex**, **yacc**, **unicc** and similar tools, further backgrounds on various parsing algorithms, including LR/LALR/GLR/GLL/PEG & hand-crafted recursive descent
 - Experienced in **JavaScript/HTML/CSS** and several more web-technologies
 - Several **SQL-dialects** and DBMS like Oracle, Informix, MySQL, SQLite
 - **Shell programming** with bash, awk, sed
 - Cloud experience with **Google App Engine, Datastore, Big Table**
 - **Linux** is my favorite operating system of choice

-# References

-Next, I want to present some notable projects I've been working on in the past or where I'm still involved.
-References marked with a star (*) are from my professional work life and mostly closed-source.

-## Language engineering & tools
+# Language engineering & tools

 - 2005: [RapidBATCH](https://www.rapidbatch.com), an interpreted scripting language targetting Windows automation & tooling
 - 2006: [Phorward C/C++ Library](https://github.com/phorward/phorward), containing a Unicode-enabled regular expressions engine, amongst other things